ImperialCollegeLondon/formalising-mathematics-2022/README.md

 leanproject get ImperialCollegeLondon/formalising-mathematics-2022
 ```

+into the command line.
 Instructions for installing Lean 3 and the relevant tools are [here](https://leanprover-community.github.io/get_started.html).